If you are looking for a law school with a history of diversity and a dynamic

 student body, we encourage you to take a serious look at the University of Wisconsin

 We are a nationally prominent law school and part of a world-class university.
 And we don't just talk about diversity — we care about it.
-We have created an environment where all students are respected and we've been recognized by the National Jurist as a place where diversity works.
+We have created an environment where all students are respected, and we've been recognized as a place where diversity works.

 Our students come from all over the country and from all backgrounds.
 We look for variety among our admitted students because we believe it makes for a robust and exciting learning environment.
 We look for students with different life experiences, socio-economic backgrounds, professional experiences, and professional goals.
 We want all kinds of students who can represent all kinds of people.